vrlong1/playground-V94MXSqR/markdowns/welcome.md

-# Welcome!
+# Welcome to Camp!

 Hello!
-This is the first lesson in the #innovate tech camp.
+Welcome to #innovate tech camp, young and brilliant coder.
+This week will be one of imagination, of adventure, of non-stop technological fun!

 Please refer to the [documentation](https://tech.io/doc) to learn more about adding programming exercises within your contribution.